So I have this 4G+/LTE modem - Huawei E3372, also known as Megafon M150-2 - which is exactly the variation I got.

 I’m sure that it’s called something else and not the “dial-up mode”, but I haven’t found the correct name for it.

 So, you’ve got your modem discovered by the system.
-Connect to it via screen:
+Connect to it via screen

-And try to communicate with it using AT-commands.
+-commands.
 First I tried to collect some information about the device (first line in each group is the command, the following lines are the response):

 Okay, and here’s the command to switch the modem into dial-up mode: